zulfajuniadi/unity-ecs-navmesh/README.md

 If you want to use the built in NavAgent Component, you can just add that to your existing archetype.
 This will allow you to set the entity's destination via the `void SetDestination (Entity entity, NavAgent agent, Vector3 destination)` method.
 Calling this will request a path from the NavMesh and move the agent once the path has been resolved.
 Alternatively the `static void SetDestinationStatic (Entity entity, NavAgent agent, Vector3 destination)` is also available.

-There are a few properties to set from an agent:
+There are a few properties to set on an `NavAgent` component:

-1. Stopping Distance
-2. Accelleration
-3. Max Move Speed
+1. Stopping Distance: The distance from the target the agent will auto stop
+2. Acceleration: The agent acceleration
+3. Move Speed: The agent max move speed in unity units per second
-4. Rotation Speed
+4. Rotation Speed: The agent rotation speed
-5. Agent Area Mask
+5. Agent Area Mask: The NavMesh area mask the agent is allowed to traverse.
+Set -1 if unsure.
+6. Agent Avoidance Diameter: Diameter of the agent for local avoidance.
+Set to 0 to disable local avoidance.

 You can also have your own Position and Rotation component on the agent.
 To sync the position and rotation component, be sure to add a combination of these components according to your needs: